admztech/dynamic-bg-color/README.md

 # Color Mood Changer

-**Color Modd Changer** is an Interactive web app that allow users to change the background color of the webpage by simple clicking on one of the color.
+**Color Mode Changer** is an Interactive web app that allow users to change the background color of the webpage by simple clicking on one of the color.
 When the color is change, the app provide information about the selected color.
 "I had a great experience applying hands-on practice with DOM manipulation, such as querying elements, handling events, and updating content and styles based on user interaction."